 Staff & Music Teachers

-Christian T. teaches Drums, Piano, and Recording Arts at B2R.
+Christian T., Assistant Director, teaches Drums, Piano, and Recording Arts at B2R.
 He has been a musician for fifteen years and a graduate from the University of New Haven with a Bachelor Degree in Music and Sound Recording.
 He has played with numerous bands in genres ranging from metal to hip hop and everything in between.
 His knowledge in recording and music theory has given him a greater understanding of music and his positive personality has helped him to impact the lives of many students and fellow musicians.
 Apart from teaching at Bach to Rock, Christian is an engineer at a recording studio where he plays a role in recording and producing music as well as producing his own electronic music.
 He is so excited to bring his knowledge and love for music to B2R Mamaroneck!

 Clemens G. teaches Drums, Percussion, Piano and Rock Band at B2R.
 Born and raised in Berlin, Germany, he was heavily influenced by his father, a well-known part of the local Rock and Live music scene, which brought Clemens to pursue his career as a drummer professionally at a young age.
 After two years of studying at the Hochschule für Musik Carl-Maria-Von-Weber in Dresden, Germany, and several musical journeys through many places in Europe he received a scholarship to attend the prestigious Berklee College of Music in Boston, MA, where he intensified his studies with legends such as Kenwood Dennard, Billy Kilson, Terri Lyne Carrington and Ralph Peterson.
 Throughout his entire life as a musician, Clemens realized that learning Piano, Composition, Arranging and multiple Percussion instruments from Africa and the Orient as well as Latin- and South America would lead him to a deeper understanding of the roots and heritage of modern popular music and a more definitive musicianship.
 He performed and recorded with many musicians from all over the world and his art is recognized in various different styles of music such as Jazz, Rock, Pop, RnB, Soul, Funk, Afro-Cuban, Latinjazz, Brazil, Middle-Eastern and World Music.
 After having received the Armand Zildjian Percussion Award at Berklee College of Music, where he graduated with a Bachelor's degree in music Performance, Clemens moved to New York City to pursue his career as a musician and educator and is stoked to be part of the amazing team at B2R.